jabza/ArcEngine/README.md

 1. Clone the repo.
 2. Configure your project's build system to link to EntityX and SFML 2.3.
 3. Create (or modify) a game state, which inherits the State class.
-4. Add your game logic to the State callbacks: onCreate, onUpdate, onDraw and others.
+4. Add your game logic to the State callbacks: onHandleEvent, onUpdate, onDraw and others.

 ## Example
 The following snippet shows the creation of two entities.
 Both parent 'e' and child 'c' will be rendered in the scene.
 ```
-void MainMenuState::onCreate()
+MainMenuState::MainMenuState(Arc::Context context)
+: State(context)
 {
 	auto e = getEntityManager().create();
 	e.assign<CNode>(100, 100);